 Charels-Edouard Jeanneret a.k.a.
 Le Corbusier (1887-1969)

 Olmstead wanted to bring the country into the city, Howard to decentralize the city to low densities, and Wright to transform the city into a techno-suburb.
 Le Corbusier, like Olmstead, sought the greening and opening up (and tidying up) of the city, not by decentralizing it but by hyper-densification.
-Le Corbusier seeks to achieve this “by constructing a theoretically water-tight formula to arrive a the fundamental principles of modern town planning” (Le Corbusier 1929: 368-9).
+Le Corbusier seeks to achieve this “by constructing a theoretically water-tight formula to arrive at the fundamental principles of modern town planning” (Le Corbusier 1929: 368-9).
 Those principles include what he refers to as site, population, density, lungs/green open spaces, the street, and traffic.
 Drawing on Howard and Olmstead, Le Corbusier intends to make cities both greener, more spacious, and denser (Le Corbusier 1929: 370).
 For him, the city is essentially a problem of two independent variables: How do you decongest a city center while increasing its density?
 He aims to achieve these seemingly contradictory objectives by constructing “machines for living”: super-tall offices and somewhat shorter residences – his famous “towers in a park” – that populate his “Radiant City.”
 The result is a population density of 1,200 persons per acre with two-thirds fewer streets than Paris, and where streets are separated by an astonishing four-hundred yards creating his famous “superblocks” (Le Corbusier 1929: 371)!

 Furthermore, his conception, as an architectural work, had a dazzling clarity, simplicity and harmony.
 It was so orderly, so visible, so easy to understand.
 It said everything in a flash, like a good advertisement (Jacobs 1961: 23).